The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 Detachments are described using the following statistics:
 - ***Attributes*** - A detachment's Strength, Dexterity and Willpower.
 When not explicitly defined, assume a score of 10.
 The arbiter uses these for any save the detachment needs to make.
 Attributes can't be higher than 18.
 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
 Adjust as necessary, and they can be modified up or down depending on the detachment’s training, equipment, the WIL or skill of the leader(s), etc.
-- ***Level*** - The amount of d6s rolled to determine stamina.
-Can multiply the Level by 3 to get an average number of stamina.
-Is equal to the lowest Level of a single member.
+- ***Stamina*** - Shown as the amount of d6s rolled to determine stamina.
+Max stamina is 60, and the value should be based on the makeup of the detachment.
+A fresh detachment of conscripts might have 1d6, while the elite guard of a king might have 5d6.
 - ***Armor Value (AV)*** - The amount of damage a detachment can take before it starts losing stamina.
 Is equal to the lowest AV of a single member.
 - ***Morale (ML)*** - A detachment’s odds of giving up during battle.
 - Possible ***attacks*** and/or ***special abilities*** the detachment might have.
 Generally based on their equipment.